-ILUK's assets have been valued in accordance with Article 75 of the Solvency II Directive which requires that the assets are valued at the amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction.
+ILUK's assets have been valued in accordance with the PRA Rulebook for Solvency II firms - Valuation (2.1) which requires that the assets are valued at the amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction.
 ILUK has implemented this via the Asset Pricing Policy and the associated processes and procedures.